Más de Mi Alma

 Más de Mi Alma (English: More of My Soul) is the fourth studio album recorded by Mexican singer-songwriter Marco Antonio Solís.
-It was released by Fonovisa on May 29, 2001 (see 2001 in music).
+It was released by Fonovisa Records on May 29, 2001 (see 2001 in music).
 This album became his second number-one hit on the Billboard Top Latin Albums chart and received a nomination for Latin Grammy Award for Best Pop Vocal Album, Male at the 3rd Annual Latin Grammy Awards in 2002.
-"Cuando Te Acuerdes de Mi" was featured in the telenovela Salomé, produced by Juan Osorio.
+"Cuando Te Acuerdes de Mi" was featured in the telenovela Salomé (2001–2002), produced by Juan Osorio.
 The album received a 2002 Premio Lo Nuestro Award nomination for Pop Album of the Year.